-I see two independent humans.
+I see two independent people.
 They can do everything themselves (or so they think.
 They really can do an awful lot.)

-I see two intelligent humans.
+I see two intelligent people.
 They are learning and developing new skills every day in remarkable ways.

-I see two humans with positive thoughts.
+I see two people with positive thoughts.
 Children have such happy minds.
 We adults could really learn a few things from them.